dcordiercnrs/pcsaft-titan/README.md

    - **binaire_diag_N2CH4.ipynb**: a `Python Jupyter Notebook` to plot binary diagram, uses data in **DATA_EXPERIMENTAL/** and examples of simulation results stored in **BINARY_RESULTS_EXAMPLES/**.
 With this `notebook` the user can rebuild the binary diagram presented above in this webpage.
    - **Dockerfile**: Docker configuration file, allow to build a small virtual Linux machine with all the required tools to compile and run the programs available in this repository.

+If you have a FORTRAN compiler on your machine, and you know how to modify a **Makefile**, you can proceed following the procedure detailled below.

 ---
 # Compilation